NovaStar Program Reference / Data Import / nsrecdata-log-buffer-refile

 in which case the

-command parameters, which control buffering). - The system may have been stopped or restarted and buffered data in the log file need to be processed.
+nsrecdataprogram may quit retrying to insert buffered data (see thensrecdata--bufferretryand--retryintervalcommand parameters, which control buffering). - The system may have been stopped or restarted and buffered data in the log file need to be processed.

 This program searches the current nsrecdata

-log file and refiles reports that contain Action: buffer
+log file and refiles reports that contain Action: buffer.

-command line parameter, which allows additional filtering.
+See also the --filterfile command line parameter, which allows additional filtering.

 The program contains logic to ensure that only new buffered records are inserted rather